Skip to Content

 Shoulder season in late spring and early fall can be a sweet spot to visit.
 Weather is still pleasant and crowds retreat a bit.
 It is of course harder for many families with kids to make trips happen when school is in session.

-Yosemite is open in winter as well, although many trails that ascend from the valley floor aren’t really open or hikeable certain times of year.
+Yosemite is open in winter as well, although some trails that ascend from the valley floor aren’t really open or hikeable certain times of year.
 Snow can start as early as October or November in parts of Yosemite and remain into well into the spring.
 Tioga Road is at significantly higher elevation so it closes in winter (usually some time in November until May or June depending on seasonal snowfall – see Yosemite’s site with historical data on road openings here).

 Top Things to Do in Yosemite with Kids